 Plan ahead and be flexible!
 While we attempt to offer these popular courses at regular intervals we cannot guarantee that a specific course will be offered.
 Seating is also limited to 25 students for most courses listed below.
-A grade of C (2.000 points/credit hour) or better is required in all stated prerequisites to enroll in that course.
+A grade of C (2.000 points/credit hour) or better is required in all prerequisite courses to enroll in the next level course.
 Contact the department at 316-978-3240 for further inquiries.

 (If you are simply needing to request an ASL interpreter, please contact Kathy Stewart,

 Assistant Director, Office of Disability Services via email at Kathy.Stewart@wichita.edu )

 WSU offers the following courses in ASL:

 - CSD 270 American Sign Language I